JellyTitan/ErgoDonk-Zero/BUILDLOG.md

 - Fixed unmasked nub on the switch footprint for connecting front/back.
 - Added Tip120 bending jig.
 -
-- [ ] Verify the TRRS/TRS jack works as expected.
+- [x] Verified the TRRS/TRS jack works as expected. ()
-- [ ] Convert QMK config to Serial from full duplex.
+- [x] Convert QMK config to Serial from full duplex.
 - [ ] There may be a problem with the leftmost post hole intersecting the stabilizer:
 ![post hole intersect](images/stab_prob.png)
 * Tried some alternate Solenoids.
 [This one from Sparkfun](https://www.sparkfun.com/products/11015) did not work.
 These [little](https://www.aliexpress.us/item/3256802092636163.html) [3V Solenoids](https://www.aliexpress.us/item/3256801967962531.html?spm=a2g0o.order_list.order_list_main.15.124c1802EEEXaw&gatewayAdapt=glo2usa) from Aliexpress did work, but the 'thunk' was not nearly as satisfying.
 I suspect the solenoid is not actually getting a Solid 5V.
 The [4.5V Uxcell Solenoid](https://www.amazon.com/gp/product/B013DR655A) initially recommended in the Red Herring seems to be the most forgiving of the under-voltage.
 Making that my official recommendation.
 ![Solenoids](images/solenoids.JPG)
+* Found another Soleniod on AliExpress that works, and added it to the BOM.

 ## Punch list
 * [ ] consider a key plate variant that has holes to attach a top plate.
+* [ ] Try putting a smaller 3v Solenoid on each hand.
+* [ ] Consider moving TRS and Zero jack back a bit so they sit flush with the edge of the board.
+This would make it easier to use 'monoblock' cases.
 * [ ] Note look for socket outline when placing switches per hand.
 An earlier note referenced looking for pads, it’s easier to find outlines and pads.
 * [ ] After you finish, tacking down the first side of the sockets, give the board of gentle tap to see if anything shakes loose.
 It’s better to find weak solder joints now than later.
 Then rotate the board 180 and solder the other one.
 * [ ] Make a note about tacking down, one side, rotating, and then soldering the other side of the socket switches.
 There’s images for these.